airyhq/airy/docs/developers-manual.md

 ## Managing maven dependencies

-If you add, remove, or change a dependency from the maven_install, you must repin dependencies using the following command:
+If you add, remove, or change a dependency from the maven_install, you must re-pin dependencies using the following command:

 ```sh
 $ bazel run @unpinned_maven//:pin